SunPathLab/ith.Variant/README.md

 Using Docker image
 ---

-To provide an alternative way to install and run `ith.Variant`, we have precomplied a docker image of the current version (1.0).
+To provide an alternative way to run `ith.Variant`, we have precomplied a docker container of the current version of the pipeline (1.0).
 In order to run the containerized version of `ith.Variant` - first pull the [docker image](https://hub.docker.com/r/asntech/ith.variant):

 ```ruby
 ## Docker